Lodestone-Team/lodestone/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contribution is welcome, please join our [Discord](https://discord.gg/Hpn2dxV9dD) for more details.
+Contribution is welcome, please join our [Discord](https://discord.gg/yKrSZXbhNx) for more details.

-TODO!

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
-## License
+##

-TODO!
+This project uses the GNU Affero General Public License v3.0.
+See our LICENSE files for details.
+For an alternate (commercial) license, please raise an issue.

 <p align="right">(<a href="#top">back to top</a>)</p>